sebmandal/sebmandal/README.md

 You can check out more at **[my website](https://sebmandal.com)**.

 ## Primary Languages (what I do most and my expertises)
+- Javascript (node.js, etc.)
 - Python
-- Javascript
--- Vanilla, React, Express, Angular, Node.js, MERN/MEAN, Pug/Jade
-- Swift
-- Objective-C

 ## Secondary (what I do less, but decently know)
 - C#
 - C++
 - Java
+- Objective-C
+- Swift

 ## Tools
 - Safari and Chrome (depending on OS)